-Join Abba Shapiro for an in-depth discussion in this video Cutting multicam, part of Narrative Scene Editing with Final Cut Pro X v10.0.9.
+Join Abba Shapiro for an in-depth discussion in this video Cutting multicam, part of Final Cut Pro X v10.0.9: Narrative Scene Editing.

 Now that we've created our Multicam Clips, let's step into 05-O2 Cutting and actually start editing our multi-camera scene.
 Now the first thing you want to do is select your Multicam Clip and sometimes, if you double-click it--which some people do when they select a clip--you'll notice that it actually loads two clips into your timeline.
 What you're really doing is stepping into the angle viewer, where you can adjust your Multicam Clip.
 If you do this by accident, the best thing to do is step back out of it by hitting this back arrow, and you're back into your program.

 Let's go ahead and bring in our first multi-clip.
 I've marked the best in an out point already as a favorite, so I am going to click on the green line to select the range.
 Pressing the E key will bring the multi-clip into my timeline, and I'm almost ready to edit.
 There is a couple of things that we need to change in the interface to make this more efficient.
 First of all, I know longer need the event viewer, what I need is my angle viewer.
 So we are going to go down to our Window and close the event viewer and then go back to the Window and then go to Viewer Display and say Show Angles.

 Now I'll be able to see all of the angles I have in my multi-clip.
 Obviously we can only see four angles at this point, but you can see up to sixteen angles at once, by going to this dropdown window.
 I'm going to place my playhead sort of at the beginning of this scene but not quite, because I know I am going to replace this with a wide shot.
 So we'll start here with our cutting point, and now all I have to do is press the Spacebar to play it, and literally click on the scene that I want to cut too.